designet-net/sthenrysbuyegegirlsss/README.md

 - HTML5: For structuring the website.
 - CSS3: For styling and layout.
 - JavaScript: For interactive elements.
-- GitHub Pages: For hosting the website.
+- Designnet: For hosting the website.

 ---